artellblender/springbones/README.md

 # Spring Bones
 Blender addon to add spring/bouncy dynamic effect to bones.

-It's currently in a very early state, alpha-proof of concept.
+Warning, it's currently in a very early state, alpha-proof of concept.
 The effect applies to the bone position and rotation in option.
+It's not production ready, it's mainly a toy to play with.
+Baking does not seem supported out of the box.
 User support is not granted for it considering this early state, it may be buggy but still fun to play with :)

 ## Installation